Is a Blood Differential Test?

 - chronic leukemia

-number of blood cells produced by your bone marrow)
+number of blood cells produced by your bone marrow

-percentage of lymphocytes in your blood may be caused by:
+percentage of lymphocytes in your blood, it may be due to:

 - a chronic bacterial infection

-- a viral infection (e.g. mononucleosis, mumps, or measles)
+- a viral infection, such as mononucleosis, mumps,

 - lymphocytic leukemia

-percentage of lymphocytes in your blood may be caused by:
+percentage of lymphocytes in your blood, it may be due

 - HIV, tuberculosis, or hepatitis infection

-- an autoimmune disorder (e.g. lupus or rheumatoid arthritis)
+- an autoimmune disorder, such as lupus or rheumatoid

 - a parasitic or viral infection